FandosA/Face_Tracking_From_Scratch_PyTorch/README.md

 Finally, you can test the model by running any of the test files: ```test_images.py```, ```test_real_time_camera.py``` or ```test_real_time_video.py```.

 ### test_images.py
 With this file it is possible to test the model with other images.
+The parameters to set here are the path to the folder containing the images we want to use to test the model, the name of the folder set in the _train.py_ script to store the checkpoints, the checkpoint you want to use to test the model, the device to run the model (_'gpu'_ or _'cpu'_) and the accuracy threshold to determine if there is a face in the test image or not and thus draw the bounding box if so.